Probing Lorentz-violating effects via precession and accretion disk images in a rotating bumblebee spacetime: Spin precession of test gyroscope

 When the angular velocity $\Omega$ vanishes, the stationary observer reduces to a static observer \footnote{It should be noted that static observers can exist only outside the ergosphere.
 The rotating bumblebee black hole discussed in this paper has the same horizon location as the Kerr black hole, and its metric component $g_{tt}$ is also independent of the Lorentz-violating parameter.
 As a result, its ergosphere is exactly identical to that of the Kerr spacetime.}, and the spin precession frequency simplifies to the LT precession frequency.
 In Fig.~\ref{fig:3a}, we illustrate the behavior of the magnitude of the LT precession frequency as a function of the radial coordinate $r$ in the rotating bumblebee spacetime.
 It is evident that its magnitude increases monotonically as $r$ decreases and exhibits divergent behavior near the ergosphere.
 When the test gyroscope is far away from the black hole, the differences in the magnitude of the LT precession frequency for various parameters gradually diminish.

 Furthermore, as can be seen from the left and middle panels of Fig.~\ref{fig:3a}, the dependence of the LT precession frequency on the polar angle $\theta$ and the black hole spin $a$ is similar to that in the Kerr black hole \cite{Chakraborty:2016ipk}.
-Specifically, $\Omega_{\mathrm{LT}}$ decreases when $a$ decreases or when the observer approaches the equatorial plane.
-However, near the ergosurface (or the infinite redshift surface), this trend is modified because the location of the ergosurface, $r_{\infty}=M+\sqrt{M^2-a^2\cos^2\theta}$ moves inward as $a$ increases and outward as $\theta$ increases.
-Consequently, $\Omega_{\mathrm{LT}}$ becomes smaller near the ergosurface for larger $a$ or smaller $\theta$.
+Specifically, both a decrease in $a_*$ and the approach of the test gyroscope toward the equatorial plane tend to suppress $\Omega_{\mathrm{LT}}$.
+However, in these cases the ergosphere (or infinite redshift surface) radius $r_{\infty}=M(1+\sqrt{1-a_*^2\cos^2\theta})$ also shifts outward, so that $\Omega_{\mathrm{LT}}$ diverges more rapidly.
 From the right panel, it can be seen that an increase in the Lorentz-violating parameter $l$ leads to a decrease in the LT precession frequency.

 When $a = 0$, the rotating bumblebee black hole solution, Eq.~\eqref{metric}, reduces to the spherically symmetric bumblebee black hole solution.
 In this case, the spacetime structure is static and spherically symmetric.
 For computational convenience, the test gyroscope can be placed on the equatorial plane ($\theta = \pi/2$).
 From Eq.~\eqref{omega_p}, the spin precession frequency becomes